Meeting and surpassing all audience expectations every day.

 They haven't heard it before.

-And everybody knows you have to drill.
+Everybody can relate to drilling, and everybody knows you have to drill.

-Yeah, I'm I'm not ignoring, I'm looking for the story that mentions methane as part of fracking, and the story even postulates that's why Obama is now trying to limit methane or cow farts.
+And the story even postulates that's why Obama is now trying to limit methane or cow farts.

 I've got a story here that says it nevertheless.

-In order to drum up support for Obama on this, no matter what, we know that's happening.
+So the media, whoever is behind this, is just putting out absolute BS in order to drum up support for Obama on this, no matter what, we know that's happening.

-Well, and and they can't point to drilling and saying these new drilling techniques are bad because they know we've been drilling since early 1800s.
+Well, and they can't point to drilling and saying these new drilling techniques are bad because they know we've been drilling since early 1800s.

 That's not stopping them.

-They're blaming earthquakes on fracking horizontal drill.
+They're blaming earthquakes on fracking, horizontal drilling.

 They're blaming everything they can on it.